-The Law of Settlement, the problem of exile and “amnesty”
+The right of settlement, the problem of exile and the “amnesty”

-Let’s get rid of the phrases “AF” and “REBELLION” from our tongues.
-Let us not make the bones of our ancestors ache when they fall to the ground without a shroud; it is shame, it is a sin!
+Let’s remove the phrases “AF” and “REBELLION” from our tongues.
+Let us not let the bones of our ancestors hurt when they fall to the ground without a shroud; It’s a shame, it’s a sin!

 Share on social media